mousepawmedia/devdocs/source/network/harbormaster_jenkins.rst

 Jenkins is open to the public, in that anyone can access it to view status and details about builds.

-However, only MousePaw Games staff may log into Jenkins using their LDAP credentials (username and password).
+However, only MousePaw Media staff may log into Jenkins using their LDAP credentials (username and password).
 Thus, only staff can view build configurations.
 Permissions further depend on your role - only Repository Masters can edit build configurations.